TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

 Introduction
 ============

-Deprecations since TYPO3 v9 use the PHP method :php:`trigger_error('a message', E_USER_DEPRECATED)` and run
-through the logging and exception stack of the TYPO3 Core .
+Deprecations use the PHP method :php:`trigger_error('a message', E_USER_DEPRECATED)` and run through the logging and exception stack of the TYPO3 Core.
 There are several methods that help extension developers in dispatching deprecation errors.
 In development context deprecations are turned into exceptions by default and ignored in production context.